 - it is normally garaged, docked or parked in the county, or

 - it is garaged in another state, but maintains a Fairfax County registration in the Virginia DMV (Code of Virginia, Section 58.1-3511)

 For military spouses, Military Spouses Residency Relief Act (Public Law No. 111-97) provides relief under certain circumstances.

-- Currently resides in Virginia, but maintains the same domicile as the service member’s LES
+- Currently resides in Virginia, but maintains legal domicile outside of Virginia

 - Resides in Fairfax County solely in order to live with the qualifying service member

 - The active duty service member is here in compliance with military orders